imdhemy/imdhemy.github.io/_posts/testing/2022-03-01-what-is-a-unit-test.md

 In the previous article we answered the question of "[Do we need more tests?]({{ site.baseurl }}{% link _posts/testing/2022-01-18-we-need-more-tests.md %})".
 We came across the conclusion of what test quality matters more than quantity.

-In this article, we are going to ...
+In this article, we are going to discuss the different takes of defining **what is a unit test**, as we already answered [Why do we need tests?]({{ site.baseurl }}{% link _posts/testing/2022-01-18-we-need-more-tests.md %}#what-is-the-goal-of-unit-testing).

-Classical and London Schools of unit testing.
-Unit Test:
+## Unit Test Definition

+As per wikipedia:

+> Unit tests are typically automated tests written and run by software developers to ensure that a section of an application (known as the "unit") meets its design and behaves as intended.

+For a unit test, it should have the following three attributes:

-- Verify a small piece of code.
+- Verify a **small** piece of code.
-- Do it quickly.
+- Does it **quickly**.
-- Do in an isolated manner.
-(London vs classic)
+- Does in an **isolated** manner.

 The London take
 If a class has a dependency on another class, or several classes, you need to replace all such dependencies with test doubles.